mishapadidar/alpha_particle_opt/lab_notebook.md

 - set up gradient based optimization
 - Build module to compute probabilities of theta,zeta.
 - set up composite optimization with concurrent evaluations

-- post process results
-  - out-of-sample performance
-  - establish that our sols are minima.
-  - comparison differences with quasisymmetry solutions.
-    - compare to solutions optimized for quasisymmetry.
-    - are these minima of confinement time.
-    - plot E[confinement time] over trajectory of quasisymmetry optimization. to justify multimodality of E[confinement time]
-  - physics analysis (Matt)
-  - sensitivity to constraint and distribution parameters.